ghajduk3/speech_recognition/readme.md

 ```
 **NOTE:** as a prerequisite you must have `gcloud` account.
 Follow the [steps](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries) required for initial setup of the project.
 Do not forget to set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the JSON file that contains your service account key.
+Also, the GC storage bucket is required.
+Please, fill the name of it in .env file.
 I.e on Linux :
 ```shell script
 export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"